 - Completed Construction Permit Application

-- Completed Homeowner Declaration if the work is to be done by the homeowner
+- Upload completed Homeowner Declaration if the work is to be done by the homeowner

-- One hard copy of the site plan for any new structures, replacements of existing structures, and/or additions to existing structures (including new or replaced decks, storage sheds, and swimming pools).
+- Upload one copy of drawings in PDF format, no larger than 25 MB.
+This should contain the site plan for any new structures, replacements of existing structures, and/or additions to existing structures (including new or replaced decks, storage sheds, and swimming pools).
 Site plans should follow the Plan Requirements for Residential Land Disturbance Projects

-- If a new home is proposed, a completed Residential Plan Review for New Homes application
+- If a new home is proposed, upload a completed Residential Plan Review for New Homes application

-- If a new home is proposed, one hard copy of architectural drawings and one electronic copy
+- If a new home is proposed, upload one electronic copy of architectural drawings

-- General contractor's license, business license, and government issued photo ID of contractor
+- Upload general contractor's license, business license, and government issued photo ID of contractor if submitting to Dunwoody for the first time

 - If you are submitting licenses on behalf of another individual, you will also need to upload a completed Authorized Permit Agent Form